googleforgames/open-match-docs/site/content/en/docs/Getting Started/_index.md

 ## Objectives

 - Deploy and run an Open Match based Demo Matchmaker to generate matches.
-- Get an overview of the basic concepts and components in an E2E mathmaking setup.
+- Get an overview of the basic concepts and components in an E2E matchmaking setup.

 ## Prerequisites